 - Yes (Sage 200/Sage Live)

-One of the most surprising discoveries I have found is the amount of companies still working on masses of spreadsheets.
+One of the most surprising discoveries I have found is the number of companies still working on masses of spreadsheets.
 Excel is the definition of manual processing, if your business is still using Excel then one of the first things to consider is moving it onto an automated accounting system.
 Most recently we have moved a business managing stock entirely on Excel to Sage 200 with commercials.
 The margin for error and the amount of time being wasted on Excel can all be greatly reduced with a system like Sage 200.
 With the addition of ISV’s like Sicon, you can almost make the system bespoke to your business requirements.

 Has that made you think?
 Still not too sure?